swlaschin/fsharpforfunandprofit.com/_posts/2013-01-16-designing-with-types-representing-states.md

 ## Summary

 In this post, we've seen that if you have data structures with explicit flags ("IsVerified") or status fields ("OrderStatus"), or implicit state (clued by an excessive number of nullable or option types), it is worth considering using a simple state machine to model the domain objects.
-In most cases the extra complexity is compensated for by the explicit documention of the states and the elimination of errors due to not handling all possible cases.
+In most cases the extra complexity is compensated for by the explicit documentation of the states and the elimination of errors due to not handling all possible cases.